AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 ### [!DNL Microsoft Dynamics] namespaces

-If you are subscribed to the [!DNL Dynamics] integration, the [!DNL Dynamics] namespace will be used as secondary identity of the entity.
+If you are subscribed to the [!DNL Dynamics] integration, the [!DNL Dynamics] namespace is used as secondary identity of the entity.

+The following table contains information on the underlying set up for [!DNL Dynamics] namespaces.

 | Display name | Identity symbol | Identity type | Issuer type | Issuer entity type | [!DNL Salesforce] subscription organization ID example |
 | --- | --- | --- | --- | --- | --- |